robinrojh/tp/docs/DeveloperGuide.md

     1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. Checking initially displayed procedures
+1. Checking initially displayed Procedures

-    1. Check if the procedures are from the first client.<br>
+    1. Check if the procedures are from the first Client.<br>
-       Expected: The displayed procedures should all be from client at index 1.
+       Expected: The displayed Procedures should all be from client at index 1.

 ### Deleting a Client